US government seeks court injunctions against six e-cigarette manufacturers as FDA steps up enforcement - Local News 8

 “These cases are an important step in stopping the illegal sale of unauthorized electronic nicotine delivery system products,” Principal Deputy Assistant Attorney General Brian M. Boynton, who leads the DOJ’s Civil Division, said in a statement.
 “The Department of Justice will continue to work closely with FDA to stop the distribution of illegal, unauthorized tobacco products.”

 The six companies named in Tuesday’s court filings are Morin Enterprises Inc., doing business as E-Cig Crib, in Minnesota; Soul Vapor LLC in West Virginia; Super Vape’z LLC in Washington; Vapor Craft LLC in Georgia; Lucky’s Convenience & Tobacco LLC, doing business as Lucky’s Vape & Smoke Shop, in Kansas; and Seditious Vapours LLC, doing business as Butt Out, in Arizona.
-CNN has reached out to the companies for comment.
+The companies have not yet responded to CNN’s requests for comment.

+“Mr. King seems delighted to kick in the doors of small businesses but turns a blind eye to the millions of Americans who rely on nicotine vaping to quit cigarettes,” Amanda Wheeler, president of the American Vapor Manufacturers Association, said in a statement.
+“The ongoing result is countless people being driven back to smoking.”

 The-CNN-Wire